 The Company's portfolio of student loans consists of federal and private student loans.
 Federal loans have an estimated twenty-five year life and the private loans have an estimated fifteen to twenty year life.

-Federal loans are recorded at cost, and include unamortized premium costs on the Consolidated Statements of Financial Position.
+Federal loans are recorded at cost, and are presented net of unamortized premium costs on the Consolidated Statements of Financial Position.
 The Company utilizes the interest method to amortize these costs, taking into account actual loan prepayments.